 Civil War & Civil Rights

-In this course we will explore the last 150 years of American history, examining the major issues that Americans faced economically, socially, politically, and culturally.
+In this course we will explore American history from the end of Reconstruction until the present, examining the major issues that Americans faced economically, socially, politically, and culturally.
 Though course content will focus primarily on the nation's domestic developments, we will also consider the role the United States played in significant world events during the last century.
 We will make a special effort to employ a multicultural approach through readings and films.
-This survey course is a continuation of HIST 0203, but it is an independent course; there are no prerequisites.
+This survey is a continuation of HIST 0203, but it is an independent course; there are no prerequisites.
 Students with AP credit in American history may not take HIST 0204 for credit.
 2 hrs. lect., 1 hr. disc.
+HIS NOR SOC

 Civil War and Reconstruction: 1845-1890

 This course explores the era of the American Civil War with an emphasis on the period 1861-1865.
 It combines lectures, readings, class discussion, and film to address such questions as why the war came, why the Confederacy lost, and how the war affected various elements of society.
 We will also explore what was left unresolved at the end of the war, how Americans responded to Reconstruction, and how subsequent generations have understood the meaning of the conflict and its legacy.
 We will make a special effort to tie military and political events to life on the home front. (formerly HIST 0364) 2 hrs. lect./1 hr. disc.
 AMR HIS NOR

 Spring 2014, Spring 2015, Spring 2016, Spring 2017